corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-contracts.md

 {{% vimeo 214168839 %}}

+*Smart contracts* digitize agreements by turning the contract terms into code that executes automatically when the terms are met.
+This means:
+* Parties don’t have to trust each other to follow through on the agreement terms.
+* No external enforcement is required.
+* The contract is always interpreted the same way.

+The contract code is replicated on a the [nodes](key-concepts-node.md) in a [network](key-concepts-ecosystem.md).
+The network members have to reach a [consensus](key-concepts-consensus.md) that the terms of the agreement have been met before they execute the contract.

+Putting a contract on Corda gives it unique features:
+* It can't be changed, only replaced with an updated version.
+* Once executed, the results are irreversible.

 {{< note >}}
 See [Reissuing states](reissuing-states.md) for information about reissuing states with a guaranteed state replacement, which allows you to break transaction backchains.
 {{< /note >}}

-## Transaction verification
+## Contract validity

-Recall that a transaction is only valid if it is digitally signed by all required signers.
-However, even if a transaction gathers all the required signatures, it is only valid if it is also **contractually valid**.
+[Transactions](key-concepts-transactions.md) must be digitally signed by all required signers.
+However, even if a transaction gathers all the required signatures, it can't be executed unless it is also *contractually valid*.

-**Contract validity** is defined as follows:
+*Contract validity* means that:

-* Each transaction state specifies a *contract* type
+* Each transaction [state](key-concepts-states.md) specifies a *contract* type.
 * A *contract* takes a transaction as input, and states whether the transaction is considered valid based on the contract’s rules
-* A transaction is only valid if the contract of **every input state** and **every output state** considers it to be valid
+* A transaction is only valid if the contract of **every input state** and **every output state** considers it to be valid.

-We can picture this situation as follows:

 {{< figure alt="tx validation" width=80% zoom="/en/images/tx-validation.png" >}}
 The contract code has access to the full capabilities of the language,